Alexandria, Virginia: Colonial era

 Since the river site was amidst his estate, Philip opposed the idea and strongly favored a site at the head of Hunting Creek (also known as Great Hunting Creek).
 It has been said that in order to avoid a predicament the petitioners offered to name the new town Alexandria, in honor of Philip's family.
-As a result, Philip and his cousin Captain John Alexander (1711–1763) gave land to assist in the development of Alexandria, and are thus listed as the founders.
+As a result, Philip and his cousin Captain John Alexander (1711–1763) gave land to assist in the development of Alexandria and are thus listed as the founders.
 This John was the son of Robert Alexander II (1688–1735).
 On May 2, 1749, the House of Burgesses approved the river location and ordered "Mr. Washington do go up with a Message to the Council and acquaint them that this House have agreed to the Amendments titled An Act for erecting a Town at Hunting Creek Warehouse, in the County of Fairfax."
 A "Public Vendue" (auction) was advertised for July, and the county surveyor laid out street lanes and town lots.
 The auction was conducted on July 13–14, 1749.

 Almost immediately upon establishment, the town founders called the new town "Belhaven", believed to be in honor of a Scottish patriot, John Hamilton, 2nd Lord Belhaven and Stenton, the Northern Neck tobacco trade being then dominated by Scots.
 The name Belhaven was used in official lotteries to raise money for a Church and Market House, but it was never approved by the legislature and fell out of favor in the mid-1750s.
 The town of Alexandria did not become incorporated until 1779.

 In 1755, General Edward Braddock organized his fatal expedition against Fort Duquesne at Carlyle House in Alexandria.
 In April 1755, the governors of Virginia, and the provinces of Maryland, Pennsylvania, Massachusetts, and New York met to determine upon concerted action against the French in America.

 In March 1785, commissioners from Virginia and Maryland met in Alexandria to discuss the commercial relations of the two states, finishing their business at Mount Vernon.
 The Mount Vernon Conference concluded on March 28 with an agreement for freedom of trade and freedom of navigation of the Potomac River.
 The Maryland legislature, in ratifying this agreement on November 22, proposed a conference among representatives from all the states to consider the adoption of definite commercial regulations.
 This led to the calling of the Annapolis Convention of 1786, which in turn led to the calling of the Federal Convention of 1787.

-In 1791, Alexandria was included in the area chosen by George Washington to become the District of Columbia.